Blue Line Extension Light Rail Transit project

 - Provide better transit service by lowering travel times.

-- Commerce and service areas near the line will now have easier access via transit
+- Commerce and service areas near the line will now have easier access via transit.

 - Provide better access to education and employment opportunities on transit routes.

-- Support the City's mode shift goals.
 See strategy 6 from the Transportation Action Plan

 Project partners will also address related issues, including: